Accurate Amortization Schedule

 Four loan options you most likely don't need to touch.

 • Payment Period or Frequency - how often do you want to schedule payments?
 The calculator supports 11 options, including biweekly, monthly, and semiannual (useful for bond coupon interest schedules).
-The schedule calculates the payment dates from the first payment due date (not the loan date).
+The schedule calculates the payment dates from the first payment due date (not the closing date).

 • Compounding Period or Frequency - usually, the compounding frequency should be set to the same setting as the payment frequency.
 Doing so results in simple, periodic interest.
 Setting this option to "Exact/Simple" results in simple, exact day interest.